Enjin Coin (ENJ) Market Cap Reaches $279.97 Million

-Enjin Coin (CURRENCY:ENJ) traded up 0.7% against the US dollar during the 24 hour period ending at 22:00 PM ET on February 1st.
-Enjin Coin has a market cap of $279.97 million and approximately $76.52 million worth of Enjin Coin was traded on exchanges in the last 24 hours.
-One Enjin Coin token can currently be purchased for approximately $0.34 or 0.00001000 BTC on popular exchanges.
-Over the last week, Enjin Coin has traded down 30.5% against the US dollar.
+Enjin Coin (CURRENCY:ENJ) traded up 0.7% against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on February 1st.
+Enjin Coin has a market capitalization of $279.97 million and approximately $76.52 million worth of Enjin Coin was traded on exchanges in the last day.
+One Enjin Coin token can now be purchased for about $0.34 or 0.00001000 BTC on popular cryptocurrency exchanges.
+Over the last week, Enjin Coin has traded 30.5% lower against the dollar.

 - Chainlink (LINK) traded 2.3% higher against the dollar and now trades at $22.96 or 0.00068396 BTC.